ranga-siriwardena/node-config-demo/README.md

 ## 9. Bulk-update multiple components

-There's no bulk-update flag anywhere in this CLI — updating several components means looping the same single-component command:
+There's no bulk-update flag in this CLI — updating several components means looping the same single-component command:

 ```bash
 for c in svc-a svc-b svc-c; do